lyrasis/cspace-solr-ucb/README.md

 The rationale for running all the solr refreshes (and some other processes) as a single script is that it minimizes the total elapsed time and eliminates any chance of the jobs overlapping.

-NB: as of November 2019, the 13 refreshes take about 3 hours to run sequentially.
+NB: as of November 2019, the 13 core refreshes take about 3 hours to run sequentially.

 tS.py is a short script to test the (local) installation of the Python solr client module and operation of the (local) solr server.
 To run: